drubinstein/pokerl/content/_index.md

 labelled and plentiful dataset a model larger than we had the budget to support.

-- We could’ve chosen a behavioral cloning approach and attempted to build a model that imitates a known `SPEED`run route.
+- We could’ve chosen a behavioral cloning approach and attempted to build a model that imitates a known speedrun route.
 We tried that once, but struggled to make a performant data collection system.

 - We could’ve attempted to beat the game with an LLM like like Pimanrules did in his video [Can ChatGPT play Pokémon Crystal? (with GPT-4V)](https://www.youtube.com/watch?v=Dct7dffObpY), but again, it would have reuqired more money and computing power than we had at our disposal.